seatable/dtable-sdk/readme.md

 }
 ~~~

-Run `npm run example` and wait for a few secones, you will see result column is changed.
+Run `npm run example` and wait for a few seconds.
+You will see result column has changed to something similar to this:

 | Name | Result     |
 | ---- | ---------- |